muratk5n/thirdwave/en/README.md

 ---

-Many dunk on 538 for their past failures but they are making raw data available through, simple URLs, that is great.
+Many dunk on 538 for their past failures but they are making raw data available through simple URLs, that is great.
 The site is useful for me.

 ---